dtluther/TIL/oop_review/oop_notes.md

     * **Aggregation**
         * A specialized association between two or more objects in which there exists ownership, but they still have their own life cycles
-            * An employee can belong to many departments, but if a departed gets removed, the employee object is not destroyed
+            * An employee can belong to many departments, but if a department gets removed, the employee object is not destroyed
         * In UML, represented using a line with a hollow diamond

             ![screen shot 2017-12-14 at 10 16 49 pm](https://user-images.githubusercontent.com/15662012/34029279-84accebe-e11c-11e7-8500-0bae43ca94bb.png)